10 Best Tropical Places to Live in

 Where is the best internet in the Caribbean?

-Among the Caribbean islands, the Cayman Islands has the best internet.
+Among the Caribbean islands, the Cayman Islands has the most reliable and fastest internet connection.